-Bellarmine College of Arts and Sciences presents the liberal arts educational tradition that is the very foundation of a Bellarmine education.
+Bellarmine College of Arts and Sciences presents the liberal arts tradition that forms the very foundation of a Bellarmine education.

-A liberal arts degree is a highly sought-after degree because it emphasizes critical thinking, diverse learning, research skills, and the ability to work productively with others.
-Through minors or double majors, students have opportunities to combine two or more disciplines into a comprehensive educational package.
-Students in Bellarmine College find rewarding employment or acceptance into graduate, law, medical, and other professional schools after graduation.
+A liberal arts degree is highly sought-after because it emphasizes critical thinking, diverse learning, core research skills, and the ability to work productively with others.
+Through electives, minors, and/or double majors, students have diverse opportunities to combine multiple disciplines into a comprehensive educational package.
+Students in Bellarmine College are successful in finding rewarding employment and enroll in a wide range of graduate, law, medical, and other professional schools after graduation.

 Scholars in Writing